Hotel Solar PPA in 2026 — When Zero Capex Is the Right Answer

 Three hotel commercial structures particularly suit PPA: managed-contract chain hotels where capex sits with the freeholder but operating savings flow to the operator; franchise hotels where the franchisee preserves capital for room refurbishment; capital-light owner-operator boutique hotels where £55–£140k of capex would otherwise compete with brand-aligned refurbishment.

-Three UK PPA providers offer terms suitable for UK hotel installations.
-Major UK developer with international parent — strongest for chain hotel and large country house installs above 200 kW; £0.085–£0.095/kWh starting tariff; pre-approved with Hilton, IHG, Marriott, Accor brand engineering.
+Three categories of UK PPA provider offer terms suitable for UK hotel installations.
+Major UK developer with international parent — strongest for chain hotel and large country house installs above 200 kW; £0.085–£0.095/kWh starting tariff; typically experienced with Hilton, IHG, Marriott and Accor brand engineering approval.
 UK-focused mid-market specialist — strongest for boutique and country house hotels in 80–300 kW range; £0.090–£0.105/kWh starting tariff.
 Boutique-scale specialist — addresses the 30–100 kW segment that majors don’t typically address; £0.095–£0.115/kWh starting tariff.

 The economics of the PPA decision